aks861999/Spotify-Sequential-Recommendation-System/README.md

 | 10 | 1,560 | 0.0129 | 0.0129 |
 | **20** | **319** | **0.0198** | **0.0198** |

-**Interpretation:** As `min_count` increases, the vocabulary shrinks but embedding quality improves dramatically — Hit Rate nearly triples from `min_count=3` to `min_count=20`.
+**Interpretation:** As `min_count` increases, the vocabulary shrinks but embedding quality improves dramatically, Hit Rate nearly triples from `min_count=3` to `min_count=20`.
 Sparse tracks (those appearing fewer than 20 times) produce poorly-trained vectors because they have too few context examples to reliably estimate the skip-gram gradient.
 Including them pollutes the embedding space and reduces the signal-to-noise ratio of K-NN lookups.

 This is a **quality-over-coverage tradeoff**: the model recommends from a smaller pool of tracks, but those recommendations are significantly more accurate.